A Fast Algorithm for Computing Prefix Probabilities: Extension of to Semirings

-Finally, to get the left-corner expectations, we then need to calculate the Kleene closure over the matrix $\matP$,\footnote{Note that the Kleene closure exists since matrices with elements from a complete semiring are complete.} that is, we want to find $\kleene{\matP} = \bigoplus_{k=0}^\infty \matP^k$.
-To compute the Kleene closure over the transition matrix we can use an efficient algorithm by \citet{lehmann-1977-algebraic} which is a generalization of the well-known shortest-path algorithm usually attributed to \citet{floyd-1962-algorithm} and \citet{warshall-1962-theorem}, but introduced previously by \citet{roy-1959-transitivie}.
-The algorithm works under the condition that the Kleene closure of all individual matrix entries from semiring $\semiring$ exists, which is true for our case since we assumed $\semiring$ to be complete.
+We can then calculate the weight of getting $\nt{X}_j$ from $\nt{X}_i$ at the leftmost non-terminal after exactly $k$ derivation steps as $(\matP^k)_{ij}$, where $\matP^k \defeq \underbrace{\matP\cdots\matP}_{\text{$k$ times}}$.
+Finally, to get the left-corner expectations, we then need to calculate the Kleene closure over the matrix $\matP$,\footnote{Note that the Kleene closure exists since matrices with elements from a complete semiring are complete.} that is, we want to find $\kleene{\matP} = \sum_{k=0}^\infty \matP^k$.
+To compute the Kleene closure over the transition matrix we can use an efficient algorithm by \citet{lehmann-1977-algebraic} which is a generalization of the well-known shortest-path algorithm usually attributed to \citet{floyd-1962-algorithm} and \citet{warshall-1962-theorem}, but introduced previously by \citet{roy-1959-transitivie}. \footnote{The generalization is by way of choosing the appropriate semiring for the given problem.
+By the same token, Lehmann's algorithm can also be seen as a generalization of \citeposs{kleene_1956_representation} algorithm for converting finite-state automata to regular expressions and the Gauss--Jordan algorithm for computing matrix inversion (see e.g. \citet{althoen_mclaughlin_1987_gauss_jordan}).} The algorithm works under the condition that the Kleene closure of all individual matrix entries from semiring $\semiring$ exists, which is true for our case since we assumed $\semiring$ to be complete.
 The algorithm is shown in \cref{alg:lehmann}.

-With this, we can now generalize our prefix probability algorithm to semirings, as shown in \cref{alg:fast_semiring_lri}.
+Lastly, since we no longer have normalized rule weights, we need to set the prefix weight of $\varepsilon$ under any non-terminal $\nt{X}\in\nonterminals$ to the treesum under $\nt{X}$.
+With this, we can now generalize our prefix weight algorithm to semirings, as shown in \cref{alg:fast_semiring_lri}.

 \begin{proposition} The semiring-weighted version of our algorithm runs in $\bigO{N^2|\nonterminals|^3+N^3|\nonterminals|^2}$. \end{proposition} \begin{proof} Lehmann's algorithm, as presented in \cref{alg:lehmann}, has three nested for loops of $d$ iterations each, where $d$ is the dimension of the input matrix.
 In our case, $d$ is the number of non-terminals, $|\nonterminals|$.
-Assuming the Kleene closure of elements in $\semiring$ can be evaluated in $\bigO{1}$, this means that computing the left corner expectations in lines 3-5 of \cref{alg:fast_semiring_lri} takes $\bigO{|\nonterminals|^3}$, as before.
+Assuming the Kleene closure of elements in $\semiring$ can be evaluated in $\bigO{1}$, this means that computing the left corner expectations in \cref{fsjl:pstar} of \cref{alg:fast_semiring_lri} takes $\bigO{|\nonterminals|^3}$, as before.
 Hence, the complexity of the overall algorithm remains unchanged, that is, we can compute the prefix probabilities under a semiring-weighted, locally normalized CFG $\grammar$ in $\bigO{N^2|\nonterminals|^3+N^3|\nonterminals|^2}$. \end{proof}